- Search The Registry

 Margaret Taylor-Burroughs was born in St. Rose, Louisiana, and by the time she was five years old, the family had moved to Chicago.
 There, she attended Englewood High School along with poet Gwendolyn Brooks.
 As classmates, the two joined the NAACP Youth Council.
 She also helped to establish the South Side Community Art Center, whose opening on May 1, 1941, was dedicated by the First Lady of the United States, Eleanor Roosevelt.
 There, at the age of 23, she served as the youngest member of its board of directors.

-She earned teacher's certificates from Chicago Teachers College in 1936 and 1939, and in 1948 earned her Masters in Fine Arts from the Art Institute of Chicago after having earned her Bachelor's there in 1946.
-During this time, Burroughs married the artist Bernard Goss in 1939, and they divorced in 1947.
-In 1949 she married Charles Gordon Burroughs, and they had been married for forty-five years at the time he died in 1994.
-Burroughs taught at DuSable High School from 1946 to 1969, and from 1969 to 1979 was a professor of humanities at Kennedy-King College, a community college in Chicago.
+She earned teacher's certificates from Chicago Teachers College in 1936 and 1939, and in 1948 earned her Master's in Fine Arts from the Art Institute of Chicago after earning her Bachelor's there in 1946.
+During this time, Burroughs married the artist Bernard Goss in 1939 and divorced in 1947.
+In 1949, she married Charles Gordon Burroughs, who had been married for forty-five years when he died in 1994.
+Burroughs taught at DuSable High School from 1946 to 1969 and, from 1969 to 1979, was a professor of humanities at Kennedy-King College, a community college in Chicago.
 She also taught African American Art and Culture at Elmhurst College in 1968.

-Dr. Burroughs was a prolific writer, with her efforts directed toward the exploration of the Black experience and to children, especially to their appreciation of their cultural identity and to their introduction and growing awareness of art.
-She is also credited with the founding of Chicago's Lake Meadows Art Fair in the early 1950s.
-At its inception there were very limited venues and galleries for Black artists to exhibit and sell their artwork, so Dr. Burroughs launched the Fair, which rapidly grew in popularity and became one of the most anticipated exhibitions for artists, collectors and others throughout the greater Chicago area.
+Dr. Burroughs was a prolific writer.
+Her efforts were directed toward exploring the Black experience and children, especially their appreciation of their cultural identity and their introduction and growing awareness of art.
+She also founded Chicago's Lake Meadows Art Fair in the early 1950s.
+At its inception, there were very limited venues and galleries for Black artists to exhibit and sell artwork.
+Hence, Dr. Burroughs launched the Fair, which rapidly grew in popularity and became one of the most anticipated exhibitions for artists, collectors, and others throughout the greater Chicago area.
 After a brief hiatus beginning in the early 1980s, Helen Y. West resurrected it in 2005.